 Tips to Save Money and Estimate Your Required Salary

-To cut housing costs, consider suburbs or smaller cities where one-bedroom rent can be €250–€350 versus €350–€600 in Bucharest.
+To cut housing costs, look at suburbs or smaller cities where one-bedroom rent can be €250–€350, compared to €350–€600 in Bucharest.

 Cut Housing Costs

-If you want to cut housing costs in Romania, start by comparing rents across locations and housing types: a one-bedroom in Bucharest runs about €500–€750, whereas smaller towns often list €250–€350, and shared rooms for international students can drop to €150–€300.
+To cut housing costs in Romania, compare rents across locations and housing types.
+A one-bedroom in Bucharest runs about €500–€750.
+Smaller towns often list for €250–€350, and shared rooms for students can drop to €150–€300.

 Consider new buildings to avoid repair costs.